ajs-voices/once-upon-a-dream/scenes/059-moving.md

 "He's asleep next to me."

-Max chuckled, "Why didn't you just leave the room?"
+Finn chuckled, "Why didn't you just leave the room?"

 "You don't want to hear my answer."